Greg Rose’s first step to a Maryland scholarship started with a call he made from GNC

 Instead, Rose found a place to fit in.

-Yet it still felt as though coaches at major programs didn’t notice.
-Rose sent emails, asking if schools needed a player at his position, but nobody responded.
+Yet it still felt as if coaches at major programs didn’t notice.
+Rose sent emails asking whether schools needed a player at his position, but nobody responded.
 Some coaches followed him on Twitter, but they didn’t reach out.
 The coronavirus pandemic, which shut down the typical recruiting process just after Rose’s season at Lackawanna, complicated the matter.

 Duda’s relationship with Locksley goes back decades, and Rose’s high school coach at DeMatha, Elijah Brooks, is now the running backs coach for the Terps.
-So when Rose began talking with the Maryland staff, he finally made progress toward his hopes of playing at FBS level.
+So when Rose began talking with the Maryland staff, he finally made progress toward his hopes of playing at the Football Bowl Subdivision level.

 “If Coach Brooks wasn’t here, then I probably wouldn’t be at a Power Five school,” Rose said.
 “There was no Power Five school that was ready to take a chance on me.”

 Maryland could offer only a walk-on spot, but Rose said he didn’t mind that challenge.
 He arrived on campus in the summer of 2020, and his work could begin.
 Even then, the season dealt one blow after another.
-The Terps’ shortened schedule only featured five games, and Rose was not academically eligible at the start of the season because the semester off set him back in his progress toward his degree.
+The Terps’ shortened schedule featured only five games, and Rose was not academically eligible at the start of the season because the semester off set him back in his progress toward his degree.
 He appeared in two games, but then he contracted the coronavirus and couldn’t play in what turned out to be Maryland’s final game.

 So in the lead-up to the 2021 season, Rose remained an unheralded walk-on.
 Then Kevin Durant mentioned the senior by name on a video call during a team meeting.
-The staff surprised Rose with a scholarship just before this season began, and the NBA star from this area helped share the news.
+The staff surprised Rose with a scholarship just before this season began, and the NBA star, who is from Prince George’s County, helped share the news.

-Maryland hosted motivational speakers during preseason camp, and usually, the players attended meetings afterward, then grabbed a snack and headed back to the hotel.
+Maryland hosted motivational speakers during preseason camp, and the players usually attended meetings afterward, then grabbed a snack and headed back to the hotel.
 After meetings this day, staffers instructed the players to regroup as a team.
 Rose thought maybe there would be a second motivational speaker.
 Instead, this meeting was about him.
 Rose’s girlfriend and six-month-old daughter surprised him there to be part of the announcement.

 “Every night, I go back to that same moment,” Rose said, “because that’s the moment that changed my life.”